gilleskratzer/ABN-UseR-2021/index.md

 More resources for **abn** are available at [http://r-bayesian-networks.org/](http://r-bayesian-networks.org/)

 *Note: a previous version of this workshop (co presented with Arianna Comin) has been presented at the SVEPM workshop 2019.
 The material is available [here](https://gilleskratzer.github.io/SVEPM2019/)*

+***

+During the workshop, some questions were asked on slack channel.
+We create an [FAQ](faq.md).
+We hope that it could be usefull and that participants enjoyed the workshop.